St. John Chapel at Kastri or Mamma Mia Wedding Chapel

 Sendoukia Pirate Graveyards

-At the top of the hill of Karya, at the highest point of the island, lie the impressive ancient tombs of kings and pirates, known as Sendoukia – the loot chests.
-In order to get there, you need to follow the road to Karya where after some point you will continue on foot, following the red signs on the stones.
+At the top of the hill of Karya, the highest point of the island, lie the impressive ancient tombs of kings and pirates, known as Sendoukia – the loot chests.
+In order to get there, you need to follow the road to Karya.
+After some point, you will have to continue on foot, following the red signs on the stones.

 The view from above is unique as it includes Alonissos, Skiathos, Euboea and the mountains of Pelion.
 You must not miss it out!